 If your Venture Grant information collection is for your senior thesis, your thesis advisor must review and approve your IRB proposal before the IRB will review it.
 If your Venture Grant information collection is simply for your own personal growth and edification, you do not need a faculty member to sign off on the application.

-Please note that students must complete the IRB process before their Venture Grants are reviewed by the Dean's Advisory Committee (DAC).
-If the DAC does not have evidence of a student's approved or exempt IRB proposal when they review the Venture Grant application, the Venture Grant application will be tabled until the following month, which may mean that you lose your chance to receive a Venture Grant.
+Please note that students must complete the IRB process before their Venture Grants are reviewed by the Provost's Advisory Committee (PAC).
+If the PAC does not have evidence of a student's approved or exempt IRB proposal when they review the Venture Grant application, the Venture Grant application will be tabled until the following month, which may mean that you lose your chance to receive a Venture Grant.